SUE AB#19 -254- F, 3 Years

 Good with dogs: Gets along very well with my setters.
 Loves to romp and run in the yard with them.

-Good with cats: She is very respectful of my 18 year old cat.
+Good with cats: She is very respectful of my 18 year old cat and was very good with adopters 16 year old cat.
 She follows my cat down the hall and does a play bow in front of her bed, but doesn’t chase my cat or try to hurt her.
+She did bark at the cat for trying to share the same bed, but I didn’t see any aggression.

 Activity Level: She loves to romp in the backyard and will play in the house if the other dogs are wrestling or playing.
 Generally she will get into a dog bed and rest quietly when she gets inside the house in the evening.
 Since she comes from a hunting kennel, she is accustomed to getting a lot of exercise.
 I think she needs to be able to run daily either in a fenced yard or dog park.
 I think she will enjoy walking too once she gets some practice walking on the leash.
 She loves to run and bark in the backyard and actually spends more time in the backyard than my dogs.
 If you need a quiet dog, Sue may not be appropriate as she loves to bark.